-Support communities to achieve community-driven development goals through global learning exchange by fostering structured volunteer and internship opportunities with NGOs and CBOs in Uganda.
+- Support communities in achieving community-driven development goals through global learning exchanges.
+FSD Uganda fosters structured volunteer and internship opportunities with NGOs and CBOs throughout Jinja, Uganda.

-Link development practitioners and students to communities to learn and gain hands-on experience in supporting community based development while fostering positive community outcomes.
+- Link development practitioners and students with communities in order to learn and gain hands-on experience supporting community-based development while fostering positive community outcomes.

-Raise awareness of social economic challenges in Uganda and support communities, students and volunteers to gain skills of finding solutions to community based development issues in both local and cross-cultural context
+- Raise awareness of social-economic challenges in Uganda and support communities, students, and volunteers in gaining the skills necessary to find sustainable solutions to community-based development issues in both local and cross-cultural contexts.

-Build a network of development students, professionals, persons and institutions to advocate for the promotion of community-based development.
+- Build a network of development students, professionals, persons, and institutions to advocate the promotion of community-based development.

-Build Capacity: We strengthen the skills, competencies, and abilities of the leaders at our community-based partners and of our student and professional volunteers to amicably work together for a common good.
-Our program is structured and tailored to ethical development principles; Program participants are oriented on the culture, language, and local concerns; and are trained in basic development technical skills of community assessment, program design and management, monitoring and evaluation and project reporting.
-Community members are oriented in skills of supporting volunteers and Interns and trained in best practices of doing development work.
+- Build Capacity: We strengthen the skills, competencies, and abilities of our community-based partner leaders and of our student and professional volunteers to amicably work together towards a common goal.
+Our program is structured and guided by ethical development principles.
+Program participants are oriented on the culture, language, and local concerns; they are also trained in basic development technical skills: community assessment, program design and management, monitoring and evaluation, and project reporting.
+Community members are trained to support volunteers and interns as well as guided in best practices of development work.

-Emphasize learning and Reflections: We emphasize the application of critical thinking for the volunteers and interns as a way to understand the logical connections between ideas, theory and practice of change, action, and social justice.
-We support continuous reflections on technical and cross-cultural experiences and their implications to both personal and community growth.
-We share our experiences and learning about the complexities of development with friends, family, and colleagues.
+- Emphasize learning and reflection: We emphasize the application of critical thinking for volunteers and interns as a way to understand the logical connections between ideas, theory, and practice of change, action, and social justice.
+We support continuous reflection on technical and cross-cultural experiences and their implications for both personal and community growth.
+We share our experiences and learn about the complexities of development with friends, family, and colleagues.
 We promote cultural exchange and sensitivity, encouraging a reflective approach to navigating cross-cultural issues, confusions, and tensions.

-Generate enduring results and impact: We ensure the outcomes of our support have long-lasting benefits for the community partners, program participants, the Interns and Volunteers by using effective and appropriate participatory approaches so that our initiatives outlast our involvement.
+- Generate enduring results and impact: We ensure that outcomes of our support have long-lasting benefits for community partners by using effective and appropriate participatory approaches to ensure that our initiatives outlast our involvement.

-Lobby and advocate for development: We relentlessly build a network of students, professionals, and passionate development advocates and community partners to advocate and lobby for the advancement of professional learning in the context of promoting community-based development.
+- Lobby and advocate for development: We relentlessly build a network of students, professionals, passionate development advocates, and community partners to advocate and lobby for the advancement of professional learning in the context of promoting community-based development.

-Promote Reciprocity: We operate on our founding principle that producing strong community outcomes and impacting participants with trans-formative learning experience must be the priority.
-We bring together communities and development participants to building the understanding and inter-cultural relationships as a foundation for a stronger social and developmental agenda.
-We base all partnerships, strategies, and decisions on the Fair Trade Learning concept that we must be ethical and reciprocal in our planning, implementation, and outcomes.
+- Promote reciprocity: We operate on the founding principle that producing strong community outcomes with transformative learning experiences is at the essence of our mission.
+We bring together communities and development participants to build understanding and inter-cultural relationships as a foundation for a stronger social and developmental agenda.
+We base all partnerships, strategies, and decisions on the Fair-Trade Learning concept that we must be ethical and reciprocal in our planning, implementation, and outcomes.